Red-shanked douc: Group composition

 Red-shanked doucs live in multilevel, fission-fusion societies in one-male/multi-female or multi-male/multi-female groups with a male-to-female ratio of 1.0:1.63 and an adult-to-young ratio of 1.1:1.0.
 The bands contain a mean of 18 individuals in a mean of 2.7 units per band and a mean of 6.5 individuals per unit.
 Groups of up to 50 have been recorded.
 Group size changes according to the season.
 Both males and females have their own hierarchies and males are dominant to females.
 Both males and females will eventually leave the group they were born into.

 Red-shanked doucs fuse overnight and fission during mornings and early afternoons.
 When they are fused, they rest more and when they fission, they are more active.

 There does not seem to be any difference in daily fission-fusion from wet to dry season yet overall fission-fusion events increase during part of the wet season, from October to December.
-In a study at the Son Tra Nature Reserve, 55.32% of their observations were fusion events and 44.68% were fission events.
+In a study at the Sơn Trà Nature Reserve, 55.32% of their observations were fusion events and 44.68% were fission events.
 This behavior is believed to help with regulating feeding competition.
 Red-shanked doucs are very inflexible with membership into their groups.